brillout/wildcard-api/docs/rpc.template.md

 there is no schema to define, no CRUD resolvers to write.

-Instead, we simply define functions on our server and remotely call them in the browser allowing our frontend to use whatever server-side tool we want to retrieve/mutate data, such as SQL or an ORM.
+Instead, we simply define functions on our server and remotely call them in the browser allowing our frontend to use any server-side tool to retrieve/mutate data, such as SQL or an ORM.
-(You have to be [careful about permissions](/../../#permissions) though.)
+(We have to be [careful about permissions](/../../#permissions) though.)

 **A schema decouples**

-If RPC is simpler and SQL/ORM queries more powerful, you could ask yourself what the benefit of using a schema and REST/GraphQL is?
+If RPC is simpler and SQL/ORM queries more powerful, what is the benefit of using a schema and REST/GraphQL?
 The answer is that it decouples the frontend from the backend.

-Let's imagine we want to change our frontend from our previous example to only show non-completed todo items.
+Let's imagine we want to change the frontend of our previous example to only show non-completed todo items.
 For that we need to change our SQL query: